To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

-Current mapping suggests that Birkdale has a number of areas of bushfire hazard ranging from moderate to very high bushfire hazard.
-The very high bushfire hazard has been identified primarily on land adjacent the residential areas along Sunnybay Drive and surrounding the Birkdale Landfill and Judy Holt Sports Field.
-These areas bushland areas have thick vegetation up to property boundaries and along road reserves.
-There is also a large area of moderate bushfire hazard fronting the south-eastern boundary of the Birkdale Golf Club, however there is limited residential development n this area.
+Current mapping suggests that Birkdale has a number of areas of bushfire hazard ranging from medium to high bushfire hazard.
+Some of these bushland areas have thick vegetation up to property boundaries and along road reserves.
+There is also a large area of medium bushfire hazard fronting the south-eastern boundary of the Birkdale Golf Club, however there is limited residential development in this area.

 Properties that are adjacent to bushland areas may be at risk of ember attack should there be a bushfire in the vicinity.
-During a wild fire, embers can travel up to 3 kilometres in front of a fire line which means residents need to be vigilant and be prepared.
-For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Rural Fire Service website and download the Bushfire Survival Plan – PREPARE.ACT.SURVIVE.
+During a wildfire, embers can travel up to 3 km in front of a fire line which means residents need to be vigilant and be prepared.
+For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Rural Fire Service website to create your Bushfire Survival Plan – PREPARE.ACT.SURVIVE.

 Flood Prone, Storm Tide